Joints of the Body

 This joint is formed when bony surfaces holding a synovial joint are slightly rounded or flat.
 This joint facilitates a wide array of movement between bones as one bone slides past the other allowing free movement.
 Examples of sliding joints are the points of intersection between the small eight bones of the wrist and of the spine vertebrae.

 Just like other parts of the body, joints have disorders as well.
-Joints can sustain injuries through activities, accidents and diseases.
+Joints of the body can sustain injuries through activities, accidents and diseases.
 Some joint disorders can be severe and may deeply impair your movements.

 The most common degenerative joint diseases in the human body are: